 Personal profile

-Kate McGregor began her PhD in Scottish History at the University of St Andrews in September 2021, under the supervision of Dr Amy Blakeway and Professor Michael Brown.
-Her thesis examines foreign policy and diplomacy during the adult rule of James V, King of Scots (1528-1542), for which she is fully funded by the Ewan and Christine Brown Postgraduate Scholarship in the Arts and Humanities.
-After completing her undergraduate degree at St Andrews, with First-Class honours and the Deans' List Award, she undertook a MPhil in Early Modern History at the University of Cambridge, under the supervision of Professor Clare Jackson at Trinity Hall, at which her dissertation examined Court Festivities and Ceremonial during the Adult Rules of James V, King of Scots (1528–1542) and Mary, Queen of Scots (1561–1567).
+Kate McGregor is a doctoral candidate in Scottish History at the University of St Andrews.
+Her thesis, supervised by Dr Amy Blakeway and Professor Michael Brown, examines foreign policy and diplomacy during the personal rule of James V, King of Scots (1528-1542).
+Kate's doctorate is fully funded by the Ewan and Christine Brown Postgraduate Scholarship in the Arts and Humanities.
+After completing her undergraduate degree in Modern History, with First Class Honours, at the University of St Andrews in 2020, she undertook a MPhil in Early Modern History at Trinity Hall, Cambridge, supervised by Professor Clare Jackson.

 Education/Academic qualification